gonzalo-sosa-rolon/financing-oop/README.md

 ```

 I let you to implement the class _PutOption_ and think how can we implement using this classes a class for european options.

+_Problems again_ with this particular design we will have problems to deals with different combinations, for example, here we has created a _BaseOption_ class that works as an american option, and using inheritance we defined our call and put options.
+But if we want to create an european call/put option using this design we will have to add at least two new classes where we overrided the method _canExcercise_ and have the same logic to calculate if that option is ITM, therefore, our work here is not done, we have to come with a better design and this is the idea of this article: get a design, find the design´s problems, think how we can solve it and redesign it.
+In the following sections we will see specific problems and we will try to find the best to design to that particular problem.